Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 Boots and Bindings

 - Boots from different manufacturers use different binding systems.
+This is where it can get confusing.
 Alpina, Rossignol, Madshus, and current Fischer boots use New Nordic Norm or “NNN” bindings.
-Salomon and current Atomic boots use Salomon Nordic System or “SNS” bindings.
-SNS has 2 versions “Profil” and “Pilot” that are not completely interchangeable.
-Both NNN and SNS systems offer different bindings for use with skate and classic skis.
-View this website to see pictures of the differences.
-Use the links (highlighted in blue above) to explore the options from each brand.
+Salomon and Atomic boots use either “Prolink” which is compatible with NNN or Salomon Nordic System or “SNS” bindings.
+SNS has 2 versions “Profil” and “Pilot” that are not completely interchangeable (Pilot boots will fit in Profil bindings, but not the other way around).
+We recommend that skiers choose boots and bindings that are either NNN or ProLink, if possible.
+Both NNN and SNS offer skate and classic specific bindings.

-- Be sure to select the correct binding system for your boot, and the correct type (skate or classic) for the ski on which it will be mounted.
+- Match your binding (skate or classic) to the ski on which it will be mounted.
+For “combi” skis, opt for a skate binding.

 - If your child pronates (ankle collapses in) significantly, consider using Superfeet footbeds.
-In order to “get up and over” your ski with a complete weight transfer, the ski must be flat on the snow.
-It is very hard to balance on a flat ski if your ankle is collapsing.
+It is very hard to balance on a flat, moving ski if your ankle is collapsing.
 This is a core component of ski technique in both classic and skate skiing.
 Don’t skimp here.
 Fit boots in the store with stock footbeds removed, Superfeet inserted, and the socks your child will wear in the winter.
 If he/she is growing, try to allow for that too.

-- NNN bindings come in the R3 version (screw-mounted to the ski) and the Nordic Integrated System or “NIS” versions (e.g. F4 or Xcelerator Junior) for skis with NIS plates.
+- The Nordic Integrated System or “NIS” versions (e.g. F4 or Xcelerator Junior) for skis with NIS plates.
 NIS plates and NIS-NNN bindings allow the binding position to be adjusted slightly forward or back on the ski.
 This makes it easier to get an ideal fit of the ski to the skier.
 Depending on skier experience, skiing style, and ski characteristics, moving the binding position forward or back can make a significant difference in how a ski performs.
 Ski performance can also be adjusted somewhat for the snow conditions.
-R3 or SNS binding position must be selected carefully.
-Once mounted, the binding is fixed and cannot be moved without drilling additional holes.

 - There are also smaller bindings available for boots in the 25-35 EU size range (young kids).